What we do

 NICEIC operates an independent complaints procedure governing the technical standards of its Approved Contractor and Part P Domestic Installer Schemes.
 If the work of a registered contractor is found to be below the accepted technical standard, NICEIC can require the contractor to correct the work at no additional cost to the customer.

-NICEIC regularly promotes the importance of employing an approved contractor to homeowners.
-Aside from the assurance of safety and competence of work, additional benefits to the consumer include guaranteed compliance with building regulations, an insurance-backed warranty and access to an independent complaints procedure, should a problem arise.
+NICEIC regularly promotes the importance of employing a NICEIC registered contractor to homeowners.
+Aside from the assurance of safety and competence of work, additional benefits to the consumer include protection against substandard work through the NICEIC Platinum Promise and access to an independent complaints procedure, should a problem arise.